 Our analysis indicated that employing only mutational information in cancer driver prediction was insufficient to achieve enhanced performance.
-As indicated in Fig. 4, DGAT-Mut only performed better than the method, DGAT-Exp that only uses the gene expression data in its prediction of cancer drivers in BRCA, HNSC and LUAD.
+As indicated in Fig. S6, DGAT-Mut only performed better than the method, DGAT-Exp that only uses the gene expression data in its prediction of cancer drivers in BRCA, HNSC and LUAD.
 This result may reflect the important roles of gene expression data in tumor tissue in predicting cancer drivers.
-Compared to other methods, DGAT-cancer has the ability to recognize genes with a higher expression level in tumors and paracancerous tissues (Fig. 3c), suggesting the importance of introducing tissue-specific gene expression as a feature in predicting cancer driver genes.
+Compared to other methods, DGAT-cancer has the ability to recognize genes with a higher expression level in tumors and paracancerous tissues (Fig. 4b), suggesting the importance of introducing tissue-specific gene expression as a feature in predicting cancer driver genes.

 DGAT-cancer predicted many novel candidate genes that require further experimental validation.
 For example, AHNAK was predicted as a cancer driver in BRCA, COAD, LUAD and STAD.
 It encodes a large structural scaffold protein and has been reported as a tumour suppressor in the proliferation and invasion of triple-negative BRCA37 and LUAD38.
-39404142,43This is the first study to predict EEF1A1 to be a cancer driver in GBM.
+The DGAT-cancer predicted EEF1A1 as a cancer driver gene across five cancer types: BRCA, LUAD, BLCA, HNSC, and GBM.
+The elevated expression of EEF1A1 in BRCA39, LUAD40 and GBM41 is consistent with prior experimental validations, underscoring its significance and reinforcing the rationale for its further study as a potential therapeutic target.
+Furthermore, recent bioinformatics studies on GBM and LGG have confirmed high EEF1A1 expression, bolstering its role as a significant factor in glial tumors42,43.
+To validate its role in GBM, we have initiated supplementary experimental analyses.

 EEF1A1 protein has been reported to interact with key components of the pathway that regulates the synthesis of apoptosis-related proteins44-46.
-35Here, we found that the knockdown of EEF1A1 inhibits apoptosis in glioma cells when the cells are treated with TMZ.
-However, when we explore the role of EEF1A1 in glioma cells without TMZ, we did not observe any change in apoptosis when EEF1A1 was knocked down (Fig. S7b).
-The underlying mechanisms require further investigation.4342 47
+To explore its clinical relevance, we assessed the impact of EEF1A1 knockdown on U251 and U87 glioma cells treated with TMZ.
+TMZ is a key chemotherapy agent for gliomas, including GBM, operating through DNA methylation that leads to replication disruption and apoptosis in tumor cells35.
+However, we found that EEF1A1 knockdown inhibits apoptosis in glioma cells when treated with TMZ.
+In contrast, when EEF1A1 was knocked down in glioma cells without TMZ treatment, no change in apoptosis was observed (Fig. S9b).
+The underlying mechanisms require further investigation.
+Additionally, our study indicates that overexpression of EEF1A1 correlates with a poorer prognosis in glioma (Fig. 5b), a finding that contrasts with the results reported by Hassan et al.43 and Petkovic et al42.
+These discrepancies may arise from differences in the datasets or patient cohorts utilized across studies, as well as variations in tumor staging of the samples.
+The underline reason may due to the complexity of tumor genetic and phenotypic characteristics, which can influence the role of EEF1A1 in tumor progression and response to therapy.
+The prognosis of gliomas is known to be context-dependent, and the role of EEF1A1 may further modulate this by potentially influencing the immune response or interacting with other molecular pathways, which could in turn affect treatment response and patient outcomes47.
+It is worth noting that, although EEF1A1 may promote glioma progression, EEF1A1 overexpression may also potentially improve therapeutic outcomes and patient prognosis.
+Our study provides valuable insights into the role of EEF1A1 in glioma resistance to TMZ.
+However, further research with more extensive experimental data and clinical samples is needed to fully elucidate the precise mechanisms of EEF1A1 in gliomas.